 Perpetual Revisable:- This type of ground rent will only allow an owner to redeem the ground rent within a period of 12 months after each and every revision.
 During this period the owner of a property has every legal right to redeem the ground rent at 5% capitalization (x20).

-Temporary (non Revisable):- There is no onus upon a superior landlord to sell this and each case must be negotiated.
+Temporary (non Revisable):- There is no onus upon a dominus to redeem this and each case would have to be negotiated.

-Temporary Revisable:- As above each case must be negotiated.
+Temporary Revisable:- As above, the dominus has no obligation to redeem and each case must be negotiated.

 Grounds belonging to the government are administered by the Joint Office.
-From time to time the joint office issues schemes whereby homeowners can apply and redeem temporary ground rents at very competitive social rates.
-Unfortunately, the processing of these redemptions are notoriously pedantic and take years to conclude.
-If a homeowner has applied to redeem and the property is sold to a new homeowner then the application is transferred onto the new owner.
+In the past, from time to time the joint office would issues schemes whereby homeowners can apply and redeem temporary ground rents at very competitive social rates.
+Unfortunately, the processing of these redemptions were notoriously pedantic and often took years to conclude.
+These days the process has been simplified and one can find out more about redeeming such groundrents here